Seth Hammaker

 Seth Hammaker (born 29 September 2000) is an American professional Motocross and Supercross racer.
-Hammaker is a three-time main event winner in the AMA Supercross Championship.
+Hammaker is a four-time main event winner in the AMA Supercross Championship.

 Hammaker has been racing professionally in the AMA Supercross Championship and AMA Motocross Championship.
 For his entire career to date, he has competed for the Monster Energy Pro Circuit Kawasaki team in the 250 classes.
-Hammaker finished runner-up in the 250SX East class of the 2025 AMA Supercross Championship.
+Hammaker finished runner-up in the 250SX East class of the 2025 and 2026 AMA Supercross Championship.

 Hammaker took his first professional supercross win at Arlington in the 2021 season, in what was only his third race since debuting.
 After facing several stints on the side lines due to injury, he would not win again until the 2025 season.

 Career

 Amateur career

 Hammaker worked his way up through the ranks of the American amateur system, achieving his first notable results in the 2016 AMA Amateur National Motocross Championship, where he won the Super Mini 1 title and finished second in the Super Mini 2 class.
 A top-ten finish at the Monster Energy Cup later that year saw Hammaker join the Team Green Kawasaki amateur programme.

 After picking up a second in the 250 B class at the Amateur Nationals in 2017, Hammaker returned to the Monster Energy Cup, where he was able to win the Amateur All-Stars class.
 He achieved another second place at the Amateur Nationals in 2018, this time in the Open Pro Sport class.
 Returning to defend his title at the Monster Energy Cup, Hammaker finished in fourth overall in the Amateur All-Stars class.